 However, during these last few weeks of writing the Mumbai Diaries posts, I reminisced my moments in that metropolitan city.
 I have come to realise that what I saw and experienced during that short period was good enough for now.
 And as my friends would say confidently to me with a wink, “Oh don’t worry Kat, we are pretty sure you will return to Mumbai again” 🙂

 Thanks to my readers who had Liked and shared their comments with me about Mumbai Diaries.
 Really appreciate it!
 It’s time to move on to a different theme for the next few weeks – another city in Maharashtra.

-Are you planning a trip to Mumbai?
-How about booking your accommodation here?
+Planning a trip to Mumbai?
+Let’s book your accommodation here: